antoine-buisson/cassiopee-decentralized-identity/README.md

 #### 4. The Factory receives the report

-In the "My Credidentials" tab of the Factory agent window, it can be seen that the Factory has received successfully the report from the Company.
+In the "My Credentials" tab of the Factory agent window, it can be seen that the Factory has successfully received the report from the Company.

 <details>
     <summary>Show me a screenshot!</summary>